kelhad00/CBA-toolkit/src/README.md

 This folder contains the scripts for the fourth page of the Streamlit interface:
 * snl_stats_visualization_page4.py : This file contains the functions to display the statistics of the expressions in the fourth page of the Streamlit interface.

-**12) page6:**
-This folder contains the scripts for the sixth page of the Streamlit interface:
-* snl_stats_visualization_page6.py : This file contains the functions to display the statistics of the expressions in the sixth page of the Streamlit interface.
-* snl_stats_visualization_database.py : This file contains the functions to display informations about the database in the sixth page of the Streamlit interface.